lux4rd0/weatherflow-dashboards-aio/README.md

 ## About The Project

 <center><img src="./images/weatherflow-dashboards-aio-title.png"></center>

-**Grafana WeatherFlow** is an example project put together to help you get up and running quickly with a UDP collector to visualize your raw [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) log stream with Grafana dashboards.
+**WeatherFlow Dashboards AIO** is an example project put together to help you get up and running quickly with a UDP collector to visualize your raw [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) log stream with Grafana dashboards.

 <center><img src="./images/weatherflow-weatherflow-overview.jpg"></center>